 Seedlings don't need that much light, but for the strongest weed plants, it's best to put the seedlings under blue spectrum.
 CFL lights for two weeks.
 These are special low-energy lamps for young plants.
 Leave the lights on for 16 hours and give them 8 hours of darkness.
 As soon as they get at least 2 to 3 nodes or branches, you can put them under stronger lighting such as LED- or HID lights with a metal-halide bulb.
 Leave them under these lights for about 2 weeks for optimal pre-growth.

 Pre-growing weed on the windowsill is not a good idea.
 Seedlings stretch to reach for the light.
 This stretching in the seedling phase leads to weak, lanky weed plants with lots of space between the leaves.
 You can prevent this by placing the CFL lamps 5 centimeters above your plants in the seedling phase.
 Never put seedlings in the dark for 24 hours.
 They will stretch a lot, making your plants weak and possibly unable to bear the buds later on.
 This is exactly what you want to prevent by pre-growing your weed plants.

 Is pre-growing weed natural?

 Not really, no. But nature is tough.
 That's why experienced hobby growers, professionals and scientists have spent years figuring out how to give you the best chance of a high yield.
 It may be an elaborate article, but pre-growing weed is one of the simplest things you can do to give nature a helping hand.
 By doing so, you reduce the chance of disease and increase both your weed plant's chances of survival and its potential yield.
 And that is what it is eventually all about.

 Looking for more ways to increase the yield of your weed plants?
-Take a look at our.
+Take a look at our advanced growing techniques.